Compassion Resilience for

 Parents and Caregivers

-Parenting and caregiving is both rewarding and challenging and there is no recipe or guidebook!
+Parenting and caregiving are both rewarding and challenging, and there is no recipe or guidebook!

 WISE and Rogers InHealth compassion resilience work began with individuals, primarily in schools, healthcare settings and youth-serving organizations.
-Teachers and nurses would share how helpful this was not only in their professional lives, but for them as parents and caregivers.
-This feedback from the community prompted the development the parent and caregiver compassion resilience toolkit.
-The content of the toolkit has been strongly informed by research and best practices related to resilience, positive psychology, compassion fatigue, family development, and mindfulness.
-Parent advocates, family specialists, and child educators were involved in shaping this toolkit and to pilot it with multiple groups of parents and caregivers.
+Teachers and nurses would share how helpful this was for them as parents and caregivers.
+This feedback prompted the development of the parent and caregiver compassion resilience toolkit.

 What is Compassion Resilience?